100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 }
 ```

-It is similar to development configuration.
+It is similar to the development configuration.
 It has two `server` definitions.
 The first one:

 ```nginx
 server {